mesqueeb/vuex-easy-access/README.md

 Planned future features:

+- v2: Improve setting nested props of items with ID's
+  - Maybe something like `set('items/${id}.field', newVal)`
+- Add `shift()` support
 - Make a blog post
-- Improve setting nested props of items with ID's
-  - Maybe something like `set('items/${id}.field', newVal)`
 - Improve error handling
-  - Explain to developer possible path mistakes: ` / vs . `
+  - Explain to dev possible path mistakes ` / vs . ` when no mutation is found
+  - Warn about ignoredProps appearing in two modules
+  - Warn when there is a module called 'set'
+  - Warn when there already is a 'set' prop on the store

 Also be sure to check out the sister vuex-plugin for Firebase: [Vuex Easy Firestore](https://github.com/mesqueeb/VuexEasyFirestore)!